Éder Álvarez Balanta: Style of play

 Álvarez Balanta has been highlighted with top praise in Argentina.
 Since debuting in top-tier Argentinean football, Álvarez Balanta has been deemed as the "best defender" in the league, earning that title within half of his debuting season.
 Compared to other Colombian legends, he has been referenced for Jorge Bermúdez's hierarchy while having speed and agility to that of Iván Córdoba, all while also carrying wonderful strength and balance.
 Thus, he is often credited as a complete center-back.
 Left-footed, Álvarez Balanta has shown that he can play with his right as well.
 These talents had even made former River Plate coach Ramón Díaz, compare Álvarez Balanta's talents to that of legendary Daniel Passarella.

-Eder Alvarez Balanta was inducted into the 5 Star Potential Podcast Wonderkid Hall of Fame for his exploits in the Football Manager series of games.

 In response to his sudden rise in popularity and praise, Álvarez Balanta has been shown to be quite modest: